 One company offers a no-strings-attached free prescription drug card, which can help you get cheap flu shots.
-Called Watertree Health the company provides access to affordable prescription drug coverage through their free prescription drug card.
+Called BuzzRX (formerly Watertree Health) the company provides access to affordable prescription drug coverage through their free prescription drug card.
 They say prices can be up to 75% lower than regular pharmacy prices.

 6. State, County and Local Free Flu Shot Clinics

 Every year Departments of Health roll out free flu shot clinics.
 Check the Department of Health in your state or county to see if/when there might be an upcoming flu shot clinic.
 This should help you find free flu shots near you and answer your question, “How do I find a free flu shot clinic near me?”.